ironsource-mobile/kafka-snow-white/README.md

 > Mirror, mirror on the wall, who is the fairest of them all?

-A Kafka mirroring service based on `akka-stream-kafka`.
+A Kafka mirroring service based on Akka Streams Kafka.
 The service can be used to move messages between topics on different Kafka servers.

 ## Getting Kafka Snow White